Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Acknowledgments

 \section{Acknowledgments}

+Authors thank the anonymous reviewer for constructive comments and useful suggestions that helped to improve the quality of the manuscript.
 SM and SD thank the Department of Physics, IIT Guwahati, India for providing the facilities to complete this work.
 SM also thanks Luca Baldini for the discussion in identifying the bugs in \texttt{IXPEOBSSIM} software and releasing the latest version \texttt{IXPEOBSSIM V31.0.3}.
 AK, SS, KJ and AN thank GH, SAG; DD, PDMSA, and Director, URSC for encouragement and continuous support to carry out this research.
 This publication uses data from the {\it IXPE}, {\it NICER}, {\it NuSTAR} and {\it AstroSat} missions.
 This research has made use of the {\it MAXI} data provided by {\it RIKEN}, {\it JAXA} and the {\it MAXI} team \citep{Matsuoka-etal2009}.
 The {\it Swift/BAT} transient monitor results provided by the {\it Swift/BAT} team are also used \citep{Krimm-etal2013}.
 We thank each instrument team for processing the data and providing the necessary software tools for the analysis.